debuggingfuture/debuggingfuture.com/blog/source/_posts/intro.md

 I believe in open source, decentralized technologies and organizations, trying to build some.

-Currently I focus on my Web3 Dev Studio [Fractal Labs](https://fractal.box/), where we strive to create infrastructure & services to put [AI on chain](https://www.placeholder.vc/blog/2023/10/23/artificial-intelligence-belongs-onchain).
-We work on projects on decentralized computing, AI agents coordination protocols and more.
+Currently I focus on my Web3 Dev Studio [Fractal Box](https://fractal.box/), where we strive to create infrastructure & services to put [AI on chain](https://www.placeholder.vc/blog/2023/10/23/artificial-intelligence-belongs-onchain).
+We work on projects related to decentralized computing, AI agents coordination protocols and more.

 You can find case studies [here](https://fractal.box/#case-studies) where we also launched NFT communities of Animoca Brands and account abstraction enabled games of 500k+ MAU.
-A Public good project we're working at is [Ethereum Localization Service](https://0xl10n.org/)

 It\'s our mission to make Technologies and Education empowering individuals so the world stays free, open, permissive, innovative and equal.

-Worked in bank/startups, I\'m getting more and more inspired by Self Sovereignty,[The Graph](https://thegraph.com/en/), [Indie Hacker](https://www.indiehackers.com/), Company of One & [Companies being more transparent](https://www.slideshare.net/Bufferapp/buffer-culture-04), business models powered by fair games.
+Worked in bank/startups, I\'m inspired by [Indie Hacker](https://www.indiehackers.com/), Company of One & [Companies being more transparent](https://www.slideshare.net/Bufferapp/buffer-culture-04), business models powered by fair games.

 Web3 is about ownership.
 DAO is about collaboration.
 Blockchain is not only about currency, but the biggest innovation that shapes our society works, I want to commit myself contributing better coordination & governance tools as in [Network State](https://thenetworkstate.com/) pioneered by Balaji, [Vitalik](https://vitalik.ca/general/2022/07/13/networkstates.html) .
 I got lost during my journey in web2 and come late, but now I see it.
 Web3 is about ownership.
 DAO is about collaboration.
 Blockchain is not only about currency, but the biggest innovation that shapes our society works, I want to commit myself contributing better coordination & governance tools as in [Network State][https://thenetworkstate.com/] pioneered by Balaji and Vitalik .
 I got lost during my journey in web2 and come late, but now I see it.